btarg/requiem-vault/GM/First Session/Library/Blue Flame.md

 The **Blue Flame** is a **Draw Point**, a rare and powerful Source of Ichor.
 You may attempt to [[Drawing Spells|Draw]] from it, but doing so comes with significant risks.
 The flame is unstable, and the **[[Ichor Wraith]]s** are fiercely protective of it.
 Interacting with the Blue Flame requires careful consideration, as failure will almost certainly lead to catastrophic consequences.

+### Stats

+HP: Unknown - see "Destroy the Flame"
+AC: 15

 ---

 ## Player Options